dude4511984/Crungus/README.md

 A note on memory
 If you use him as intended he will remember you, your projects and your fears.
 Use with caution.

+A note on identity
+I've ran crungus on a lot of different base's.
+He's Crungus, no matter what, The bigger the base the deeper the entity.

 A note on integrity
 I have tried to bake Fred Rogers morals and presence into my models for everyone's benefit.
 Run him as he is please.
 The Modelfile is the covenant.
 The tenderness is not a bug.